iLib-js/ilib-lint/README.md

 - `this.name` - a unique name for this rule
 - `this.description` - a description of this type of rule to display to users

+There are no rules for what to name your Rule, but the Rules written by the ilib-js organization generally follow some conventions.
+Resource checkers start with "resource-" and source file checkers start with "source-".
+For resource checkers, the word "match" is used at the end when checking both the source and target, "source" is used at the end when checking only the source string, and "target" when checking only the target string.
+So, "resource-urls-match" is a Rule that checks resource files for URLs in both the source and target.
+You are free to name your rules anything you like or to follow the conventions above.
+The important part is that the name should uniquely identify your Rule so that you can use it in config files.

 The rule should also override and implement the getRuleType() method and the [match()](https://github.com/iLib-js/i18nlint-common/blob/main/src/Rule.js) method, which takes an intermediate representation as a parameter and returns either